Christians will face persecution in this world, but God will help us overcome it!

 A young lawyer called Saul spearheaded the persecution of early Christians.

-He was obsessed of his Judaism (religion) and persecuted Christianity.
+He was obsessed with his Judaism (religion) and persecuted Christianity.

 He persecuted Christians from door to door, and from town to town.